Skip to content

 Noise#

-You might have noticed, that the build method takes an additional input noise_params, which we did not used so far.
-In general, all of the Ansatzes, that are implemented in this package allow this additional input which is a dictionary containing all the noise parameters of the circuit (here all with probability \(0.0\)):
+You might have noticed, that the build method takes the additional input **kwargs, which we did not used so far.
+In general, all of the Ansatzes that are implemented in this package allow the additional input below which is a dictionary containing all the noise parameters of the circuit (here all with probability \(0.0\)):

 noise_params = {